richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 establish a fixed maximum time period that shall be considered "reasonable" in all cases.
-The Internet Standards Process places a premium on consensus and efforts to achieve it, and deliberately foregoes deterministically swift execution of procedures in favor of a latitude within which more genuine technical agreements may be reached.
+The Internet Standards Process places a premium on consensus and efforts to achieve it, and deliberately foreoes deterministically swift execution of procedures in favor of a latitude within which more genuine technical agreements may be reached.